learn-co-curriculum/dsc-apis-lab/README.md

 # Yelp API - Lab

+The previously deployed lab on working around building a GIS with Yelp API and Folium can be found [here](https://github.com/learn-co-curriculum/dsc-2-15-10-yelp-api-gis-lab/tree/a56358c2d0c2daf569a5f50937c4c27463aadb1a) (not relevant for new students).

 ## Introduction

 Now that we've seen how the Yelp API works, and some basic Folium visualizations its time to put those skills to work in order to create a working map!
 Taking things a step further, you'll also independently explore how to perform pagination in order to retrieve a full results set from the Yelp API!